Tojikan/znz-roll20/docs/p4-combat.md

 When it is a player's turn, they can take up to **2 Actions**.
 Available actions include:

 - Firing a weapon or making a melee attack
 - Moving their move speed to a target location.
-This includes traversals such as climbing over an obstacle.
+This includes traversing over an obstacle, such as climbing over a barricade.
 - Reloading a weapon
 - Equipping a new weapon from the inventory.
 - Preparing to Dodge against an attack.